ArsenSysyn/ansible_gitbucket/roles/db_setup/README.md

 DB setup
 =========

-This role is using for configuration our MariaDB server
+This role is using to configure MariaDB server

 Requirements
 ------------